ttsiodras/HexSpeak/README.md

 with PyPy - which amazingly, does a better job ; it runs 4.6x faster than CPython (almost 2x faster than Clojure).

-**Update:** Added use of [ShedSkin](https://github.com/shedskin/shedskin).
-Since I got interested in speed results, I tried using ShedSkin;
-which in the end runs 40% faster than PyPy, or put simply, executes the same Python code 7x times faster than CPython (3x faster than Clojure).
+**Update:** Added use of [ShedSkin](https://github.com/shedskin/shedskin), since I got interested in speed results...
+It runs 40% faster than PyPy, or put simply, executes the same Python code 7x times faster than CPython (that is, 3x faster than Clojure)!
 Very impressive.

 **Update:** But this experiment wasn't really about speed - it was about my desire to play with Lisps again.
 So I added an [implementation](contrib/HyLang/hexspeak.hy)